 3. Tacos for Two

-This book is funny and lighthearted, and it follows the two characters that have separate food trucks, and they’re both entering a competition to be able to be the only food truck for their city.
-So they’re both trying to win, but they don’t know how to cook.
+This book is funny and lighthearted, and it follows the two characters that have separate food trucks, and they’re both entering a competition to be the only food truck in their city.
+So they’re both trying to win but don’t know how to cook.
 Then they have to help each other, and they butt heads a lot.
 So there’s a bit of drama to do with that.
 But overall, it was a fun story.

 They also have instant messaging, and they don’t know it.
 It’s anonymous texting, which was a fun part of this book.
-So if that sounds good to you, I recommend it after Redeeming Love because I want to see more people reading it.
+So, if that sounds good, I recommend it after Redeeming Love because I want to see more people reading it.

 Author: Amant